Online songwriting lessons —

 - Write one sentence: "This song is about ___."

-- Drop everything in one shareable folder/link.
+- Drop everything in one shareable folder or link.

 - Send Zoom contact info + availability window.